- SCU Home Page

 - Parents Resources

 Kevin Yonkers-Talz, M.Ed., M.S.

-Kevin is immensely proud of his four daughters–Sophia (12), Grace (10), Hannah (7), and Emma (2) and absolutely loves being a father.
-He is grateful for his work, which allows him to integrate working with college students and with people living in poverty.
-Kevin's academic interests lie in college student development theory and theology.
+Kevin is immensely proud of his four daughters–Sophia (15), Grace (13), Hannah (10), and Emma (5) and absolutely loves being a father.
+He is grateful for his work, which allows him to accompany college students from the U.S. as they encounter the realities of life in El Salvador.
+Kevin's academic interests lie in human development, theology and international and multicultural education.
 He studied economics and psychology at Fairfield University and received his M.S. in college student personnel services from Miami University.
-He then studied at Boston College (M.Ed.) and is currently finishing a doctoral degree in international and multicultural education from the University of San Francisco.
+He then studied at Boston College (M.Ed.) and has his doctoral degree in international and multicultural education from the University of San Francisco.

 Trena Yonkers-Talz, M.Ed., M.S.

 Trena loves how working with the Casa program enables her to connect her vocations as a mom and as an educator.
 She loves being mom to her four daughters (Sophia, Grace, Hannah, and Emma).
 With the Casa program, she most enjoys spending time in the praxis site communities with the students.
 In both of her jobs, she is constantly learning about life and love and being reminded how alive God is in our world.
 Her academic interests lie in college student development theory and liberation/feminist theology.
 She studied accounting as an undergrad at Grand Valley State University and received her M.S. in college student personnel services from Miami University and an M.Ed. in religious education from Boston College.
 She also enjoys running, baking cookies, and exploring Central America with her family.
 Trena also has a strong connection to her roots in Hastings, Michigan, where she grew up on a goat, sheep, and asparagus farm.
 Trena and Kevin worked with Jesuit Volunteers: International in Belize, Central America for two years prior to their work in El Salvador.